Ingrid Felipe

-Ingrid Felipe (born 22 August 1978) is an Austrian politician from the Green Party.
-She has been second deputy Governor of Tyrol since May 2013 and from June to October 2017, she served as federal spokeswoman of her party.
+Ingrid Felipe (born 22 August 1978) is an Austrian businesswoman and former politician from the Green Party.
+She was second deputy Governor of Tyrol from May 2013 until October 2022 and from June to October 2017, she served as federal spokeswoman of her party.

 Biographical details

 Ingrid Felipe grew up in Rum and, from 1984 to 1988, went to the Volksschule there.
 From 1988 to 1992, she visited the Hauptschule Kettenbrücke Innsbruck.
 In 1997, she graduated from the Handelsakademie in Innsbruck.
 Subsequently, Ingrid Felipe began to study business administration at the University of Innsbruck.
 Besides this, she was also involved in handball in Innsbruck, initially as an active player, later also as a functionary or project manager for various events.
 From 1994 onwards, she also worked as a waitress and catering employee, and from 2002 onwards, as an assistant to the management in restaurants, and continued this activity after gaining her degree in 2003.
 From 2006 to 2012, Ingrid Felipe worked as an office manager at the Parson architectural office.